AGrush/wp-master/themes/readme.md

 ## notes

-- functions that start with get_permalink.. need to be echoed, the_permalink doesnt.
+- functions that start with GET_permalink.. need to be echoed, THE_permalink doesnt.
 - how to console.log:
 ```php
 <pre>